jazz orchestra and beyond...

 There Is A Hill (5 minutes) - Jazz Orchestra Educational Programme, commissioned by the National Youth Jazz Orchestra, June 2020.

-Olivia has also been commissioned to write small ensemble / solo works by Sonorite Saxophone Quartet, Stoney Lane Records, percussionist Gloria Yehilevsky, and guitarist Daniel Kemshell.
+Olivia has also been commissioned to write small ensemble / solo works by the ABRSM, Sonorite Saxophone Quartet, percussionist Gloria Yehilevsky, and Stoney Lane Records and provided arrangements for Guildhall School of Music And Dance, The NDR Big Band and the University Of Birmingham.

 “her conducting style is almost like expressive dancing...very distinctive, clearly communicating nuance to the players.
 She’s almost entering the realms of shadow puppetry shapes!”
-Jazzlines
+Jazzwize